yushuiqiang/QGCodeViewer/README.md

 # QGCodeViewer

-Qt5 widget which encapsulates QGLViewer with g2m canon functions to render gcode in openGL
+Qt5 QtDesigner widget and library, which encapsulates QGLViewer with g2m canon functions to render gcode in openGL